Bret Peterson, MD

 His exposure to his own sports injuries as well as an attraction to helping people restore function and alleviate suffering led him to residency training in orthopaedic surgery at Duke University, Medical Center.
 Residency training at Duke allowed him to learn from some of the world’s foremost thought leaders and orthopaedic surgeons, which then culminated with a final year of subspecialty microvascular and upper extremity fellowship training at the equally prestigious University of Washington in 2013.

-His training background included extensive exposure to plastic surgery reconstructive principles and techniques as well as expansive training in pediatric upper extremity problems.
+His training background included extensive exposure to plastic surgery reconstructive principles and techniques as well as extensive training in pediatric upper extremity problems.
 He has been involved in multiple research projects, publishing throughout his training and receiving numerous awards as well as leadership training.

 Dr. Peterson is passionate about understanding and serving his community, from the simplest of childhood bumps and bruises to complex, traumatic, mangling upper extremity injury.
 He treats a spectrum of conditions including carpal tunnel syndrome, trigger fingers, arthritis, trauma, fractures, nerve problems, peripheral vascular conditions, sports injury, tendon and ligament problems, and tumors/masses.
 He routinely sees workers’ compensation conditions.